james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 You only need to use the IP Address, **not** the netmask (the part after, and including the `/`) e.g. for `192.168.1.220/22` the IP Address is `192.168.1.220`.

-In this exmaple you would change the line
+In this example you would change the line

 	export EXTERNAL_IP_ADDRESS="[YOUR-EXTERNAL-IP]"